 The National Legislative Assembly of Namibia (South West Africa) was officially inaugurated in Windhoek on Monday (21 May).

-The National Legislative Assembly of Namibia (South West Africa) was officially inaugurated in Windhoek on Monday (21 May).
+Background: The National Legislative Assembly of Namibia (South West Africa) was officially inaugurated in Windhoek on Monday (21 May).
 The parliament mainly consists of representatives elected in a South African sponsored poll last November.
 The election was boycotted by a number of major political parties in the South African ruled territory and was declared null and void by the United Nations.

 SYNOPSIS: Strict security surrounded the opening ceremony in the Turnhalle building.
 The South African Foreign Minister Pik Botha said there is no hope of breaking the deadlock between his government and the United nations about Namibia.
 Elections in the territory formed part of the United Nations' plan for Namibian independence.
 However the poll went ahead without United nations' supervision and without the participation of the South West African People's Organisation (SWAPO), the guerrilla group fighting for Namibian independence.
 Dirk Mudge, Chairman of the Democratic Turnhalle Alliance which won the election, posed for photographers with members of his party, before the inauguration ceremony.